 It doesn’t appear that KASIKS has ever been recalled.

-What Kinds Of Cat Food Does Kasiks Offer?
+What Kinds of Cat Food Does Kasiks Offer?

 KASIKS is a wet food-only brand.
 Each of their formulas features a single source of animal protein like chicken, turkey, or salmon.
 They even offer a recipe made with eco-friendly insect protein.
 The Fraser Valley formula contains protein from black soldier fly larva to complement the sole source of animal protein, boneless salmon.